All Episodes

 We're people coming into your life to give you confirmation and courage to go and do what your gut is telling you, which is tell your story.

-Here's another tip: strange timing.
+Here's another tip.

-This may seem like wait, I'm already in my career, but why do I feel like I need to tell my story?
+This may seem like, wait, I'm already in my career, but why do I feel like I need to tell my story?

 The timing of it is telling you that maybe this is exactly what you're supposed to be doing.